wohugb/wtfjs/README.md

 (7).isOne() // -> false
 ```

-### 💡 Explanation:
+#### 💡 说明:

 Obviously, you can extend the `Number` object like any other object in JavaScript.
 However, it's not recommended if the behavior of the defined method is not a part of the specification.
 Here is the list of `Number`'s properties:

 * [**20.1** Number Objects](https://www.ecma-international.org/ecma-262/#sec-number-objects)

-## Comparison of three numbers
+### Comparison of three numbers

 ```js
 1 < 2 < 3 // -> true
 3 > 2 > 1 // -> false
 ```

-### 💡 Explanation:
+#### 💡 说明:

 Why does this work that way?
 Well, the problem is in the first part of an expression.
 Here's how it works:

 ```js
 1 < 2 < 3 // 1 < 2 -> true